 I’m Afraid Homeschooling Will Hurt Our Relationship

 This is the fear that I have most often.
 For me, it comes from the feeling I get for constantly nagging my kids.
 Have you ever felt like the only way for them to listen to you is if you yell?
-This fear comes from moms who feel that they are day in and day out arguing or bossing their kids.
-It also comes from constantly butting heads with one kid over a certain subject, chore or other issue every day.
+This fear comes from moms who feel that they are a day in and day out arguing or bossing their kids.
+It also comes from constantly butting heads with one kid over a certain subject, chore or another issue every day.
 Homeschooling means we are together all the time.
 There’s no way to be apart.

 I know, I’ve been there!
 And honestly, I think it’s a valid fear.
 I think it’s one that most of us have had at one point or another.
 So, how do we fix it?

 We butt heads over (FILL IN THE BLANK) every day